 The American Discovery Trail includes four regions overall:

-The ADT is a coast to coast trail which stretches from the shores of Delaware and Cape Henlopen State Park to California’s Point Reyes National Seashore, one of the most wild and beautiful places along the California coast for a total distance exceeding 6000 miles!
+The ADT is a coast-to-coast trail that stretches from the shores of Delaware and Cape Henlopen State Park to California’s Point Reyes National Seashore, one of the wildest and most beautiful places along the California coast for a total distance exceeding 6,000 miles!

-I would recommend this particular trail for those who are looking at doing an extended hike in one go rather than multiple shorter section hikes or day trips.
+I would recommend this trail for those looking at doing an extended hike in one go rather than multiple shorter-section hikes or day trips.

-The Great Western Loop Trail which starts off by going through Arizona into New Mexico then up towards Colorado before moving into central so expect spend 18 months 24 month time period completing all sections.
+The Great Western Loop Trail starts off by going through Arizona into New Mexico then up towards Colorado before moving into central so expect to spend 18 months and 24 months time period completing all sections.

-If that intimidates you though you can also break down sectional parts too depending how much people have free times during year when available
+If that intimidates you, though, you can also break down sectional parts depending on how much people have free time during the year when available

-The North Country Trail is the longest in National Trails System, stretching for a total of 4600 miles.
+The North Country Trail is the longest in the National Trails System, stretching for 4600 miles.
 Just shy of twice the length of the Appalachian Trail, the North Country Trail is best hiked east to west, from New York to North Dakota.

-The NCT covers four states on its journey, from North Dakota all the way up until Vermont.
-The NCT passes through more than 160 federal, state and local public lands, including: 10 National Forests, four areas of the National Park Service, and over 100 state parks, forests and game areas.
+The NCT covers four states on its journey, from North Dakota up to Vermont.
+The NCT passes through more than 160 federal, state, and local public lands, including 10 National Forests, four areas of the National Park Service, and over 100 state parks, forests, and game areas.

 Highlights include walking along the shores of the Great Lakes and across the vast rolling grasslands of North Dakota.

-If you are looking at being all in to thru hike that will take about eight to ten months of hiking through seven states, 10 national forests and 150 public land areas to complete successfully.
+If you are looking at being all-in to perform a thru-hike that will take about eight to ten months of hiking through seven states, 10 national forests, and 150 public land areas to complete successfully.

 The Pacific Northwest Trail is a long-distance hiking trail that spans the Pacific Northwest region of North America.
-It is a part (approximately 1200 miles) in length and crosses three national parks, seven National Forests as well traverses wilderness areas on both sides along its entire route from Glacier to Olympic Peninsula.
+It is a part (approximately 1200 miles) in length and crosses three national parks and seven National Forests.

 The 1,200-mile route, which dances along the Canadian border through stunning mountain ranges like the Selkirks, the North Cascades and the Olympics, takes most hikers months to finish successfully.

-The Pacific Northwest Trail ends up taking 60-70 days for hikers because it has a lot more elevation gain than many other trails due largely from crossing mountain ranges like North Cascades or Selkirk Mountains which are all over 7000 feet high!
+The Pacific Northwest Trail takes 60-70 days for hikers because it has a lot more elevation gain than many other trails due primarily to crossing mountain ranges like North Cascades or the Selkirk Mountains which are all over 7000 feet high!

-The Pacific Northwest National Scenic Trail offers a myriad of natural beauty: from panoramic views of the Rockies, rolling grasslands in the Okanogan Highlands, volcanoes and high-country meadows in the North Cascades to farming and fishing communities on Puget Sound.
+The Pacific Northwest National Scenic Trail offers many natural beauty: from panoramic views of the Rockies, rolling grasslands in the Okanogan Highlands, volcanoes, and high-country meadows in the North Cascades to farming and fishing communities on Puget Sound.

-The Pacific Northwest Trail travels through diverse landscapes and wildlife habitat, which means hikers have the opportunity to see a wide variety of animals.
+The Pacific Northwest Trail travels through diverse landscapes and wildlife habitats, which means hikers can see a wide variety of animals.

-Some of the iconic species of the region include grizzly bears, black bears, moose, elk, caribou, mountain lions, lynx, wolverines, wolves, salmon, bald eagles, and orcas.
+Some of the region’s iconic species include grizzly bears, black bears, moose, elk, caribou, mountain lions, lynx, wolverines, wolves, salmon, bald eagles, and orcas.

 Minnesota’s Superior Hiking Trail hugs Lake Superior from Duluth to the Canadian border, you can expect to spend three weeks weaving through woods and along streams to bluffs overlooking the lake.